remix-run/react-router/doc/00 Guides/Server Rendering.md

   // send the server side path and our routes to the `match` helper match(req.path, routes, (err, initialState) => {
     // pass the initial router state into app via props, which just
-    // passes it along to `Router`, so that router can render w/o
+    // passes it along to `RouteMatcher`, so that router can render w/o
     // doing any asynchronous work
     var html = React.renderToString(<App {...initialState} />);
     res.send(renderFullPage(html));